maysqunaibi/TaskTracker/README.md

 ## What you should install?

-This project is using (Mysql, Laravel, Vuejs) technologies.
+This project is using Laravel, Vuejs and Mysql technologies.

-Firstly, you should install
+Firstly, make sure to install th following:

 -   [php](https://expressjs.com/) 8.0.9+
 -   [Composer/Laravel](https://laravel.com/docs/4.2) 4.2+